smwarsh/100-days-of-code/r2-log.md

 ### R2D10: Thu December 27, 2018

 **Today's progress**: I did research on how to start Thrift with the Learn Node starter files.
 I messaged Jared asking for guidance.
 I restarted the course for Thrift.
 I'm currently @ 4:04 in the "Setting Up MongoDB" video, just getting as far as I can to develop educated questions for Jared when I talk to him tomorrow.
 I scanned localhost and stephwarsh.com for open ports and took a screenshot of the results for localhost.
 The scan on stephwarsh.com went for 15 min without returning anything or finishing so I gave up.
-I don't know if there are any open ports on there anyway
+I don't know if there are any open ports on there anyway.

 **Time spent coding**: 1h 22m